 It was a long, but productive car ride home.

 Where else would I have written a soap tutorial to the introspective questions of our very existence?

-Eventually Walter and Gary resolved their differences and the move ended and silence reigned.
+Eventually, Walter and Gary resolved their differences and the movie ended and silence reigned.

 I thought we were done.

 Another soap opera was just around the corner.

 You see I had no idea what was up next.
 I was completely unaware of the worries and woes……